 Otherwise, you wouldn’t be reading this post.

-See, every business is different and more than that every person who visits the landing page is also unique.
-So, the strategies that have worked for other may or may not work for you.
+See, every business is different, and more than that every person who visits the landing page is also unique.
+So, the strategies that have worked for others may or may not work for you.

 What are the other options?